raimohanska/ourboard/README.md

     "replaceYIfExists": boolean,         // Override y if item with this id exists.
 Defaults to false.
     "replaceTextIfExists": boolean,      // Override text if item with this id exists.
 Defaults to false.
     "replaceColorIfExists": boolean,     // Override color if item with this id exists.
 Defaults to false.
+    "replaceContainerIfExists": boolean, // Override container in item with this id exists.
+Defaults to false.
     "replaceWidthIfExists": boolean,     // Override width if item with this id exists.
 Defaults to false.
     "replaceHeightIfExists": boolean     // Override height if item with this id exists.
 Defaults to false.
 }